shutingrz/bind9/doc/arm/reference.rst

 .. _root-delegation-only:

 ``root-delegation-only``
-   Turn on enforcement of delegation-only in TLDs (top level domains) and root zones with an optional exclude list.
+   This turns on enforcement of delegation-only in TLDs (top-level domains) and root zones with an optional exclude list.

    DS queries are expected to be made to and be answered by delegation only zones.
-Such queries and responses are treated as an exception to delegation-only processing and are not converted to NXDOMAIN responses provided a CNAME is not discovered at the query name.
+Such queries and responses are treated as an exception to delegation-only processing and are not converted to NXDOMAIN responses, provided a CNAME is not discovered at the query name.

-   If a delegation only zone server also serves a child zone it is not always possible to determine whether an answer comes from the delegation only zone or the child zone.
-SOA NS and DNSKEY records are apex only records and a matching response that contains these records or DS is treated as coming from a child zone.
-RRSIG records are also examined to see if they are signed by a child zone or not.
-The authority section is also examined to see if there is evidence that the answer is from the child zone.
+   If a delegation-only zone server also serves a child zone, it is not always possible to determine whether an answer comes from the delegation-only zone or the child zone.
+SOA NS and DNSKEY records are apex-only records and a matching response that contains these records or DS is treated as coming from a child zone.
+RRSIG records are also examined to see whether they are signed by a child zone, and the authority section is examined to see if there is evidence that the answer is from the child zone.
 Answers that are determined to be from a child zone are not converted to NXDOMAIN responses.
 Despite all these checks there is still a possibility of false negatives when a child zone is being served.

-   Similarly false positives can arise from empty nodes (no records at the name) in the delegation only zone when the query type is not ANY.
+   Similarly, false positives can arise from empty nodes (no records at the name) in the delegation-only zone when the query type is not ``ANY``.

-   Note some TLDs are not delegation only (e.g. "DE", "LV", "US" and "MUSEUM").
+   Note that some TLDs are not delegation-only; e.g. "DE", "LV", "US" and "MUSEUM".
 This list is not exhaustive.

    ::